dmartine/TNRIS-workshop/native/deploy_an_appstudio_app.md

 ###Deploy an AppStudio App

-In this lab, you will deploy an app created with AppStudio.
+In this exercise, you will deploy an app created with AppStudio.

 1. Click [this link](https://appstudio.arcgis.com/) to go to the AppStudio website.